AstromechZA/hackfu2016/challenge 4/readme.md

 sounds the same! definitely generated with the same fldigi tool.

 1. open wav in VLC
 2. Install the hellschreiber Android app
 3. Listen to the wav file
 4. Profit!
 "BRINGLIFETOTHEWASTELAND"
 5. This decrypted the zip file and revealed audio2.wav
 6. Open audio 2
 7. Reverse, increase speed (Backmasking / Speed in exif tags)
-8. Message says: "You have solved the 4th challenge, proceed to Eden to face the 5th challenge"
+8. Message says: "You have solved the fourth challenge, proceed to Eden to face the fifth challenge"

 Very confused, still don't have password that decrypts the encrypted solution Emailed MWR, they say I have the password, but it's not working?

+Turns out password is: "youhavesolvedthefourthchallengeproceedtoedentofacethefifthchallenge"